Executive Leadership

 Dan Goldman, 503-614-1401

-Dan Goldman serves the educational communities across Clatsop, Columbia, Tillamook and Washington counties in Northwest Oregon as the Superintendent of the Northwest Regional Education Service District (NWRESD).
+Dan Goldman portraitDan Goldman serves the educational communities across Clatsop, Columbia, Tillamook and Washington counties in Northwest Oregon as the Superintendent of the Northwest Regional Education Service District (NWRESD).

-Before leading in superintendent roles, Dan served as the Director of Curriculum and Instruction and Elementary Programs in the Tigard-Tualatin School District where he oversaw all K-12 curriculum, instruction, assessment, instructional technology, and school improvement efforts.
+Before leading in superintendent roles, Superintendent Goldman served as the Director of Curriculum and Instruction and Elementary Programs in the Tigard-Tualatin School District where he supervised principals and oversaw all PreK-12 curriculum, instruction, assessment, instructional technology, and school improvement efforts.

-Dan moved to the Pacific Northwest in 1991 from the New York City area and enjoys the outdoors and concert-going with his wife, Nicole, and their two school-aged daughters.
+Dan moved to the Pacific Northwest in 1991 from the New York City area and enjoys the outdoors and concert-going with his wife, Nicole, and their two daughters.

 Chief Academic Officer